🏠 Awaab's Law 2026:See the compliance equipment guide →

 Can I use an electric grid ILT in a food preparation area?

 No. Electric grid (zapper) ILTs must not be used in food preparation or food storage areas.
 The electrocution process causes insect fragments and bacteria to be expelled up to two metres from the unit, creating a contamination risk that EHOs specifically check for.
 In food-facing areas, you must use a glue board ILT, which captures insects intact on a replaceable adhesive board with no fragmentation.
-See our Commercial Fly Killers review for recommended glue board units.
+See our Commercial Fly Killers guide for recommended glue board units.

 What about glue board alternatives?